Code-Institute-Submissions/artontray-PROJECT1/README.md

 ## Suscribe

-I wanted this page to be displayed everything on the same display, so no need to scroll down.
-You have direct access to the different offers and just by hovering an offer you acces to payment form.
 In this section you can :
 - Suscribe as new client by filling up the payment information form and select premium package of your choice.